Brain Injuries from Toxic Exposure

 The statute of limitations for almost all toxic exposure suits in the state of Texas is two years.
 Victims who do not begin the legal process before their statutory window closes generally lose their right to claim compensation.

 Because brain injuries from chemical exposure happen over a period of months or even years, it can sometimes be a little tricky to know when the countdown clock on this statute of limitations begins.
 In most cases, however, it starts on the day that the victim receives a diagnosis from their physician.

-Over the years, the team here at the Stephens Law Firm, PLLC, has filed countless lawsuits on behalf of the people of Fort Worth.
-If you would like to have us help you process your legal paperwork before your statutory window closes, just give us a call or contact us online.
+Stephens Law Firm, PLLC, has filed countless lawsuits on behalf of the people of Fort Worth.
+Would like to have this law firm help you process your legal paperwork before your statutory window closes?
+Schedule your free initial case evaluation to get started today.

 Have You Sustained Brain Injuries from Toxic Exposure?
-Our Law Firm Can Help
+Contact Stephens Law Firm, PLLC For Help

 If you need an attorney to stand up and help you fight for financial restitution for a brain injury from toxic exposure, you are in the right place.
-The legal team here at the Stephens Law Firm, PLLC, has the knowledge, experience, and skill needed to handle even the most complex cases.
-Reach out to us today to set up a free consultation at our Fort Worth headquarters.
+Stephens Law Firm, PLLC, has the knowledge, experience, and skill needed to handle even the most complex cases.
+Contact our law office in Fort Worth, TX at (817) 420-7000 today to set up a free consultation.